Lefty Driesell, colorful Hall of Fame coach who elevated University of Maryland men’s basketball, dies

 He was forced out in 1986 after the cocaine-induced death of Len Bias, a star player and National Collegiate Basketball Hall of Famer, and subsequent tension between coaches and administrators over reforms designed to promote athletes’ academic success.

-For years, Driesell said he couldn’t help but wonder whether circumstances surrounding Bias’ death prevented him from being named to the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts.
-But, after years of lobbying and public statements of support by former players, coaches and media personalities, Driesell was elected to the hall in 2018.
+For years, Driesell said he couldn’t help but wonder whether circumstances surrounding Bias’ death prevented him from being named to the Naismith Memorial Basketball Hall of Fame in Springfield, Mass.
+But, after years of lobbying and public statements of support by former players, coaches and media personalities, Driesell was elected to the Hall in 2018.

 In a rambling, rollicking speech that had those in attendance laughing, Driesell opened by saying, “I’m so happy to be here.
 This is probably one of the happiest days of my wife — my life and my wife, whatever.”